Rui-Alexander-Sun/UCL-LaTeX-Dissertation-Template-APA7/README.md

 # UCL $\LaTeX$ Dissertation Template APA7

-A $\LaTeX$ essay template for Dissertation or Essays at UCL PALS  in APA7 style
+A $\LaTeX$ template for Dissertation or Essays at UCL PALS  in APA7 style

 ## Format